websauna/websauna/docs/source/narrative/form/resourceregistry.rst

 Introduction
 ============

-:term:`Deform` supports a resource registry allowing widgets to signal they want particular :term`CSS` and :term:`JavaScript` files to be present in page rendering.
+:term:`Deform` supports a resource registry allowing widgets to signal they want particular :term:`CSS` and :term:`JavaScript` files to be present in page rendering.
 E.g. a date picker widget tells it needs date picking JavaScript and CSS files to be present in rendered :term:`HTML`.
 Then these static assets will be placed in the `<head>` section of HTML.

 .. note ::